AdaCore/gnatstudio/docs/users_guide/searching.rst

   Toggles between strings and regular expressions.
 Or you can select the arrow to the right of the :guilabel:`Search for:` field.
-The grammar used by regular expressions is similar to the Perl and Python regular expressions grammar and is documented in the GNAT Pro run time file :file:`g-regpat.ads`.
+The grammar used by regular expressions is similar to the Perl and Python regular expressions grammar and is documented in the GNAT run time file :file:`g-regpat.ads`.
 To open it from GPS, use the :ref:`open from project <Open_From_Project>` menu (:menuselection:`File --> Open From Project...`) and type :file:`g-regpat.ads`.